 Prof. Dennis Sylvester Receives U-M Faculty Recognition Award

-Prof. Dennis Sylvester was selected to receive a Faculty Recognition Award by the Rackham Graduate School at the University of Michigan.
+Prof. Dennis Sylvester was honored to receive a U-M Faculty Recognition Award.
 This award recognizes "mid-career faculty who have demonstrated remarkable contributions to the University through outstanding achievements in scholarly research and/or creative endeavors; excellence as a teacher, advisor and mentor; and distinguished participation in the service activities of the university and elsewhere."

 Prof. Sylvester conducts research in the areas of low power integrated circuit design and design automation; variation-tolerant circuit design styles; near-threshold computing systems; and millimeter-scale computing systems.